Dagenais v Canadian Broadcasting Corp: Background

 Four former and present members of the Christian Brothers, a Catholic order, were charged with sexual abuse of young boys while they were teachers at an Ontario Catholic school.
 During their trial the Canadian Broadcasting Corporation produced a dramatic mini-series, based on another sexual abuse scandal at Mount Cashel Orphanage, named The Boys of St. Vincent, and it was scheduled to be broadcast nationwide in the first week of December, 1992.
 The defence brought an application requesting the jury be charged before the airing of the show or else sequestered over the weekend of the show's airing.
 The judge declined and instead merely directed the jury to avoid watching the show.

 The day before the airing the defence applied for an injunction to restrain the CBC from broadcasting the show and from publishing any information relating to the show until the last of the four trials were over.
 The injunction was granted.

 On appeal, the Court of Appeal for Ontario upheld the injunction but limited it only to Ontario and Montreal, and overturned the ban on any publicity of the show.
 The CBC and the National Film Board of Canada appealed the decision to the Supreme Court of Canada.

 Opinion of the Court

 The majority of the Court held that the publication ban was in violation of the freedom of expression under section 2(b) of the Charter.

 Aftermath

 The Court set out a test for a publication ban to be granted, and this has since become known as the Dagenais/Mentuck test:

-… A publication ban should only be ordered when: